msink/hello-curl/README.md

 Resulted executables are available as CI artifact.

-To build locally:
+To build locally: just `./gradlew build`
-- install MSYS2 as described in http://www.msys2.org
-- in MSYS2 console install CURL development files:
-  `pacman -S mingw-w64-x86_64-curl-winssl mingw-w64-i686-curl-winssl`

 ### CHANGELOG